sangcu/build99.com/page-views/docs/_contents/5_Application-Guides/3_Working-with-database.md

 ```

 # Download a backup of the database
-There is common use case where developer want to download a backup of database in a particular environment so that they can replicate in his local environment. yLambda support this feature by using command
+There is a common use case where the developer want to download a backup of the database in a particular environment so that they can replicate it in his local environment. yLambda support this feature by using the command

 ```console
 $ ylambda databases transfer_v1 download